manuel-russello/ICp-banking-microservices/README.md

 ## Part 3 - Run the banking application with Node.js

-1. Install components for your environment (Windows, Mac OS, Linux):
+1. Install these required components for your environment (Windows, Mac OS, Linux):
-	*	[Node.js](https://nodejs.org/en/): Node.js is javascript server and will run the banking application.
+	*	[Node.js](https://nodejs.org/en/): Node.js is a javascript application server and will run the banking application.
 	* 	[npm](https://www.npmjs.com/get-npm): npm resolves Node.js package dependencies.
 According to your operating system, npm may be distributed with Node.js.

 2. Launch a terminal.
 Go to your repository root folder: